ChrisMilner/spotipi-2/README.md

 1. Navigate to the link above and click "Create app"
 2. Give your app a name and description, and add a redirect URI: `http://127.0.0.1/callback` (or anything you want - it shouldn't matter)
-3. Agree to the T&C and click "Save"
+3. Agree to the T&Cs and click "Save"

 ### Pi Setup